How NOT to Smother a New College Roommate

 While your friendship with your new roommate doesn’t have to end once you leave the room, you should avoid spending all your time with him or her.
 You will see plenty of your roommate in your residence, so spending every moment together outside of the dorm may cause you to get sick of each other.

+In fact, another great way to find more friends is by inviting other people from your dorm floor to dinner instead of always going only with your roommate.
 In addition, if you go to social gatherings with your new roommate, avoid standing in a corner gossiping with him or her.
 This kind of behavior can appear closed-off, and deter others from approaching you.
-Instead, get social at gatherings and make the rounds alone, saying hi to people who look friendly.
+Instead, get social at gatherings and make the rounds, saying hi to people who look friendly.

 Take a Hint from Your Roommate